 Chris joined Welfare Call in January 2015 and has become a valued member of the IT team.
 He now manages the [expanding] team of developers and is currently working on the creation of new code for our attainment tracker system.
 As well as looking after our website Chris has also installed business support platforms such as our in house helpdesk and documentation systems.

 Marc Saunders – Development Programmer

-Marc is a key member of the IT team, making sure that the systems operate efficiently.
-He is also instrumental in the strategic vision for the five year programme upon which the IT department has embarked, looking at new products and services.
+Marc is a long standing member of the IT team and now manages the team of developers that write the code that makes up Welfare Call’s client services eg Extranet and ePEP.
+He is also instrumental in the strategic vision for the five year programme upon which the IT department has embarked, looking at new products and services and making sure that the systems operate efficiently.

 Andrew Broadhead – Programmer